PDF Cover

 Recent Developments

-Recent developments for nadofaragene firadenovec highlight its growing role in gene therapy for bladder cancer, especially among BCG‑unresponsive NMIBC patients seeking bladder‑preserving options.
+Recent developments for Adstiladrin highlight its growing role in gene therapy for bladder cancer, especially among BCG‑unresponsive NMIBC patients seeking bladder‑preserving options.
 A key market trend is the rising emphasis on precision oncology, where targeted intravesical immunogene treatments complement molecular diagnostics and tailored therapeutic strategies.
 As healthcare systems adopt advanced urothelial carcinoma therapies, increased clinical adoption and evolving treatment guidelines reinforce demand, driving continued investment in research, clinical data expansion, and broader integration within multidisciplinary urology care pathways.

 Impact of Industry Transitions on the Nadofaragene Firadenovec Market